Supporting programming, campus-wide.

 Well-being mini grants are intended to help support interactive event based programming on campus that aims to enhance the well-being of Notre Dame students.
 All undergraduate and graduate clubs and organizations, as well as individuals, planning social, recreational or entertainment-based programming are eligible to apply.
 Clubs, organizations, and residence halls may be awarded up to $100 per year by completing the mini-grant application form below.

-Preference will be given to activities that meet most or all of the following guidelines:
+All mini-grant applicants will be required to clearly articulate plans for integrating coronavirus prevention protocols.
+Mini grant activities should meet most or all of the following guidelines:

 - Engaging, interesting, creative, or unique.

 - Structured to promote students attending entire program, rather than being a “stop by” for students prior to going out for the evening.

 - Demonstrate collaboration between multiple groups or organizations.

 - Can provide an appropriate description of how the funds will be used.

 - Funding from McWell is integral to making the event a success.

 - Application is submitted at least two weeks prior to date of event.